AmeryGration/dyad/docs/source/getting_started/installation.rst

 You may install Dyad from the source distribution, available at the Dyad repository (`https://github.com/AmeryGration/dyad`__).
-Make a local copy of the repository and navigate to its top level (the directory ``dyad``).
+Make a local copy of the repository and navigate to its top level.
 Then run the following command.

 .. sourcecode:: bash